ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.StreamingSynthesizeResponse"></a>

 ### StreamingSynthesizeResponse
-Represents a Streaming Synthesize Response.
+<p>Represents a Streaming Synthesize Response.</p>
-A Streaming Synthesize Response contains the generated audio, requested text and and all other properties of this generated audio.
+<p>A Streaming Synthesize Response contains the generated audio, requested text and and
+all other properties of this generated audio.</p>

 | Field | Type | Label | Description |